jasonrberk/jasonrberk/index.md

 * [NextGear Capital](https://www.nextgearcapital.com/) - Senior Software Engineer

-  * I am currently working on a complete rebuild of our Graylog cluster utilizing AWS EC2 / OpenSearch and SaltStack config management with Python/Jinja.
+  * Led a complete rebuild of our Graylog cluster utilizing AWS EC2 / OpenSearch and SaltStack config management with Python/Jinja.
     * By adjusting global logging configuration, retention and rotation policies of stored logs and correctly sizing infrastructure I estimate savings of roughly $7,500/month while increasing production log retention.
   * I implemented a custom version of [https://runatlantis.io](https://runatlantis.io) allowing over 50 engineers to manage their own Terraform (TF) across roughly 30 AWS accounts.
     * This new system enforces company rules around the PR process and provides auditability.
 I gained experience with TF, Docker, Fargate and ExpressJS on this project.